rhysmeister/ApacheCassandraAdminExamNotes/README.md

 * Peer to Peer
   * No one is a leader, no one is a follower.
 All nodes are equal.
 * Vnodes
+  * Vnodes help keep a cluster balanced as new Apache Cassandra nodes are introduced to the cluster and old nodes are decommissoned, and also automate token range assignment.
+With vnodes, each node is responsible for several smaller slices of the ring, instead of just one large slice.
+  * default number of vnodes = 128.
+  * Can be configured in the num_tokens parameter in cassandra.yaml.
   * https://docs.datastax.com/en/archived/cassandra/3.0/cassandra/architecture/archDataDistributeVnodesUsing.html
   * https://www.youtube.com/watch?v=G4SMNU1aOJg
 * Gossip